Doug824/pathfinder-combat-tracker/README.md

    - Alignment
 3. Set your base attributes (STR, DEX, CON, INT, WIS, CHA)
 4. Save the character
+5. You'll have to go back and edit the character to entrer in Base Attack Bonus and Saving Throws.

 ### Configuring Equipment